 There are two pathways for this course: a Practitioner Pathway and a Non-Practitioner Pathway.
 Your choice will be dictated by whether you are already working within an early years setting and whether you already possess a vocationally related qualification.
-In Year 2 you will be assessed against the National Occupational Standards, culminating in the achievement of a Level 3 Diploma for the Early Years Practitioner or Level 3 Diploma in Specialist Support for Teaching and Learning in Schools.
-For practitioners you will have the opportunity to develop your skills with CPD units from the Diploma.
+In Year 2 you have the option to be assessed against the National Occupational Standards, culminating in the achievement of an optional Level 3 Diploma for the Early Years Practitioner or Level 3 Diploma in Specialist Support for Teaching and Learning in Schools.

 The modules studied may include: